python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_FM_Radio_paragradio.md

 The first waterfall sink is the spectrum as it is received from the HackRF with no software filtering.[^1] The second is the same spectrum, with software filtering to remove signals outside of the target listening region.

-We have the same methods available as we had in the [Spectrum Analyzer Lesson](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md), such as `set_center_freq()`.
+Many of the parameters of `config` are the same as the `SpecAn` discussed in the [Spectrum Analyzer Lesson](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md), such as `center_freq`.
 There are also a few new ones.
 As before, we recommend investigating and experimenting with each to learn what functionality is available.
+Try using the "help(WBFM_Rx.config)" in a marimo cell for more information.

 ### Why are all radio stations odd numbers?